jundalisay/superb/content/en/research/jagor/ph/chapter-07b.md

 * A number of the Illustrated London News, of December 1857 or January 1858, contains a clever drawing, by an accomplished artist, of the mode of travelling over this road, under the title, “A Macadamized road in Manila."

-## TRIBUNAL ACCOMMODATION
+## Tribunal Accommodation

 The road from Lucban to Mauban, which is situated in the bay of Lamon, opposite to the island of Alabát, winds along the narrow watercourse of the Mápon river, through deep ravines with perpendicular cliffs of clay.
 I observed several terraceformed rice-fields similar to those so prevalent in Java, an infrequent sight in the Philippines.

 Presently the path led us into the very thick of the forest.
 Nearly all the trees were covered with aroides and creeping ferns; amongst them I noticed the angiopteris, pandanus, and several large specimens of the fan palm.

 Three leagues from Lucban the river flows under a rock supported on prismatically shaped pillars, and then runs through a bed of round pebbles, composed of volcanic stone and white lime, as hard as marble, in which impressions of shell-fish and coral can be traced.
 Further up the river the volcanic rubble disappears, and the containing strata then consist of the marble-like pebbles cemented together with calcareous spar.

 These strata alternate with banks of clay and coarse-grained soil, which contain scanty and badly preserved imprints of leaves and musselfish.
 Amongst them, however, I observed a flattened but still recognizable specimen of the fossil melania.
 The river-bed must be quite five hundred feet above the level of the sea.

 About 1 league beyond Mauban, as it was getting dusk, we crossed the river, then tolerably broad, on a wretched leaking bamboo raft, which sank quite 6 inches beneath the water under the weight of our horses, and ran helplessly aground in the mud on the opposite side.